QJCampbell/QJCampbell.github.io/DDoS_Attack_Sequence.md

  Firewall-->Webserver: verified packets
 end
-BotNet--xFirewall: packets being sent note left of Firewall: system is blocking first batch<br/>of IP's being sent to server. note right of BotNet: Changes IP addresses and keeps trying BotNet-->Firewall: packets being sent note right of Firewall: System can not handle the flood of<br/>incoming requests from the Botnet attack.
+BotNet--xFirewall: packets being sent note left of Firewall: system is blocking second batch<br/>of IP's being sent to server. note right of BotNet: Changes IP addresses and keeps trying BotNet-->Firewall: packets being sent note right of Firewall: System can not handle the flood of<br/>incoming requests from the Botnet attack.